BIG CONCERNS IN KANSAS

 our beautiful rural land, communities and wildlife habitats.

-Kansas Senator Mike Thompson – The Truth About Renewable Energy
+KS Senator Mike Thompson – The Truth About Renewable Energy

-The Real Cost of Utility-Scale Solar
+The Real Cost of Renewables

 A Simpler Solution for Climate Change